galantelab/reboot/docs/README.md

       </tr>
       </table>

-      Plots in .pdf returned in this mode include all figures created in the univariate mode in addition to a forest plot for all clinical variables evaluated.
-If the option --ROC is selected, only the most relevant variables (p-value <= 0.05 in at least 25% of iterations) are plotted.
-A ROC curve and a histogram of co-variable frequencies are also provided (see bellow).
+      Plots in .pdf returned in this mode include all figures created in the univariate mode in addition to a **forest plot** for all clinical variables evaluated.
+If the option --ROC is selected, a **ROC curve** is also generated (see below).
+In this case (-R TRUE), a **barplot** of co-variable frequencies may also be provided for the most relevant variables (p-value <= 0.05 in at least 25% of iterations).

       ![](Fig4_doc.png)